adipenu/modularis/docs/getting_started/tools.rst

 ----------

 To access the mechanical CAD files, you will need access to SolidWorks.
 For in department at MAE - UF, you can access this by visiting the area EML 2023 recommended or ask a PhD. student.

-Electrical CAD
+For outside of the department, you can download a student version from the `SolidWorks website <https://www.solidworks.com/sw/education/SDL_form.html>`_.

+Altium Designer
 --------------

-TBD
+Altium Designer is a PCB design software that is used to design the PCBs for the project.
+It is a paid software, but UF provides it for free to students.
+You can download it from the `UF Software website <https://software.ufl.edu/software-listing/altium-designer/>`_.

 Overleaf
 --------